 - hard brakings

 All of the the above is marked out in terms of trip tracking on your route on the map.
 So, you’ll have a greater chance of knowing whether it was actually a matter of choice for your driver, or if there is an issue on that specific part of the road.
 In other words, he/she was driving a bit abnormally, or there is actually an issue with how the road is structured there, etc.

 As a fleet manager, trip tracking comes in particularly useful when you want to separate business with pleasure.
 Or in other words, the professional usage and personal usage trips.

-Many fleets these days include options for drivers to keep the vehicle for personal use, so this is important when you are trying to work out expense claims, etc. For example, in case you allow the use your vehicles for personal purposes, you can refer to the logged trips and check for location and route info whenever you need that type of information.
-Very useful for a grey fleet, i.e. vehicles owned by your employees and you have an agreement with them for that purpose.
+Many fleets these days include options for drivers to keep the vehicle for personal use.
+So, this is important when you are trying to work out expense claims, etc. For example, in case you allow the use your vehicles for personal purposes, you can refer to the logged trips and check for location and route info; whenever you need that type of information.
+Very useful for a grey fleets.
+That is, vehicles owned by your employees and you have an agreement with them for that purpose.

 Best of the rest

 In which other areas does trip tracking help you keep a closer eye on things.
 Here are the best of the rest: